Wilfred Burchett: Bukovsky archive

 During his return visits to Moscow in the early 1990s, veteran dissident Vladimir Bukovsky was given access by the Russian government to classified documents from the archives of the CPSU Central Committee.
 Bukovsky secretly photocopied thousands of pages and in 1999 these were posted online.
 Among the documents were a memorandum dated 17 July 1957 and a decision dated 25 October 1957 concerning Burchett.

 The July memorandum was written by the chairman of the KGB and addressed to the Central Committee of the Soviet Communist Party.
 It mentioned that Burchett had agreed to work in Moscow on "condition" that he receive "a monetary subsidy, and also the opportunity of unpublicised collaboration in the Soviet press".
-The memorandum also contained a description of Burchett's background and a request for him to be paid "a one-time subsidy in the sum of 20,000 roubles and the establishment for him of a monthly subsidy in the sum of 4;000 roubles".
-On 25 October, the Central Committee accepted the KGB's request but reduced the monthly payment to 3;000 roubles.
+The memorandum also contained a description of Burchett's background and a request for him to be paid "a one-time subsidy in the sum of 20,000 roubles and the establishment for him of a monthly subsidy in the sum of 4,000 roubles".
+On 25 October, the Central Committee accepted the KGB's request but reduced the monthly payment to 3,000 roubles.

 In 2013 Robert Manne used these documents to update "Agent of Influence: Reassessing Wilfred Burchett", his 2008 article in which he examined Burchett's relationship with a number of communist governments in Europe and Asia.
 Manne concluded in 2013 that "Every detail in the KGB memorandum is consistent with the Washington testimony of Yuri Krotkov".
 Manne wrote that Krotkov "was not a liar and a perjurer, but a truth-teller".
-Conversely, Tom Heenan, from the National Centre for Australian Studies, was not convinced by the evidence Manne quoted and wrote that, if the KGB had given money to Burchett, it had been shortchanged, since Burchett had moved away from Soviet Communism and towards the Chinese by the 1960s.
+Tom Heenan, from the National Centre for Australian Studies at Monash University, was not convinced by the evidence Manne quoted and wrote that, if the KGB had given money to Burchett, it had been shortchanged, since Burchett had moved away from Soviet Communism and towards the Chinese by the 1960s.